masaki/jenkins-travis-yml-plugin/README.md

 ## Use
 Install by navigating and selecting `Manage Jenkins` -> `Manage Plugins` -> `Travis YML Plugin`

-Add to your workspace on the root folder a .travis.yml, this plugin accepst the next phases of lifecicle:
+Add to your workspace on the root folder a .travis.yml, this plugin accept the next phases of lifecycle:

 1. before_install
 2. install